 Meal planning involves thinking ahead and planning the foods you will consume.
-This helps ensure that you have healthy food choices to hand and are less likely to return to old habits and pick up unhealthy foods.
+This helps ensure that you have healthy food choices and are less likely to return to old habits and pick up unhealthy foods.

 Select foods that will nourish both mind and body.
 Think about colour, texture, flavour, and variety.
-This will help ensure that you do not get bored with your new eating routine.
+This will help ensure you do not get bored with your new eating routine.

-Every meal you plan and eat should bring you health, emotional wellbeing, energy and pleasure.
+Every meal you plan and eat should bring you health, emotional well-being, energy and pleasure.

-Recognising your success and achievements is vital for your ongoing recovery and long-term health.
+Recognising your success and achievements is vital for your recovery and long-term health.
 Remember, achieving your new year goals is not a test of willpower.
 Instead, breaking habits is a journey.
 There will be times when you feel inclined to give up or make a wrong choice.
 However, be kind to yourself, acknowledge how far you have come, and celebrate the path you are on!

 To discover an alternative method to weight loss, healthy eating, and long-term food serenity, try my Craving Freedom course—a gentle approach to beating food cravings and developing a healthy relationship with food.